vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 - Type: `boolean`
 - Required: No, default: `false`

+### meta.allowAntisocialOrHateUsage

+A flag that permits to use this model in contents contain anti-social activities or hate speeches.

+- Type: `boolean`
+- Required: No, default: `false`

 ### meta.creditNotation

 An option that forces or abandons to display the credit of this model.